Skip to content

 • Specialized tools designed for specific visual skills

-Goals of Neuro‑Visual Therapy
+Goals of NVT

 • Develop or restore fundamental visual abilities